 Gender stereotypes are still very much defined in Mauritius, but the younger generation is breaking boundaries, which makes me very happy and proud.
-I follow a couple male Mauritian makeup artists on social media—they do makeup tutorials on themselves and are very talented.
+I follow a couple of male Mauritian makeup artists on social media—they do makeup tutorials on themselves and are very talented.

 Does your beauty routine change when you’re in London versus Mauritius?

 I switch almost everything when it comes to my beauty routine when I go back to Mauritius—I definitely go lighter on skincare and makeup.
-I switch my cleanser to a less rich one and my day moisturiser to one with higher SPF, but I keep my night cream ultra-nourishing to help my skin repair from sun exposure overnight.
+I switch my cleanser to a less rich one and my day moisturizer to one with higher SPF, but I keep my night cream ultra-nourishing to help my skin repair from sun exposure overnight.

-When it comes to makeup, I go very light, hoping my tan will do all the work, but I make sure to pack lots of highlighters and bright lip colours.
+When it comes to makeup, I go very light, hoping my tan will do all the work, but I make sure to pack lots of highlighters and bright lip colors.
 Bodycare-wise, sun protection is the priority and I switch body creams for a dry oil with a hint of shimmer for a healthy glow.

 I also take the opportunity to do lots of DIY natural face masks and scrubs with ingredients I would usually find in my mum’s kitchen and garden to gently hydrate and exfoliate my skin.
 I nourish my hair with natural coconut oil and argan oil.

 Swap my BlinkBrowBar London Rose Cleansing Balm for Sarah Chapman Skinesis Rapid Radiance Cleanse ($55).

 I use this night cream in London and Mauritius.